-Kim Tserkezie has worked as an Actor, Presenter, Writer and Producer for twenty-five years, with a career spanning comedy, drama and documentary.
-In 2019/21, she was named as one of the 100 most influential disabled people in the UK (Shaw Trust Power 100).
-In 2020, she won a Royal Television Society Award for best drama performance for her leading role in Obsession (BFI Network).
+Kim Tserkezie is an award-winning actor, presenter, writer and producer who has worked in the broadcast and film industries for twenty five years, with a varied career spanning across comedy, drama and factual.
+In 2019, 2020, 2021 and 2022, she featured on The Shaw Trust’s Disability Power 100 List, a list of the most influential disabled people in the UK.
 In 2021, she was nominated for the Entrepreneur of Excellence Award for her broadcasting work at the National Diversity Awards.

 Kim got her first TV break as a presenter for BBC’s Disability Today and From The Edge, often writing and producing her own items.
-From 2002-2005 Kim played Penny Pocket in four series and two arena tours of BAFTA award winning, Balamory.
+From 2002 to 2005 Kim played Penny Pocket in four series and two arena tours of the BAFTA award-winning CBBC series, Balamory.
 This role won Kim an award from Whizz Kidz for representation.

-Scattered Pictures has had three radio documentary commissions for BBC World Service (Kim presented two of these) which have been well received across the globe and chosen as Pick of the Week by the Observer and The Times.
-A fourth commission – a new four part series is now in development.
-It will be presented by Kim and is due to broadcast early 2022.
+Scattered Pictures has had four radio documentary series commissions for BBC World Service (Kim has presented three of these) which have been well received across the world and chosen as Pick of the Week by the Observer and The Times.

 Kim has received drama and comedy writing commissions from BBC, ITV and C4 and is currently writing and producing for TV, film and audio, collaborating with some of the UK’s leading indies.
 A number of these projects feature leading acting roles for Kim including a feature film development with Ardimages UK (God’s Own Country) and BBC Film, and a TV drama series written by Dan Sefton.